 Deer: Odocoileus virginianus

-The common name refers to the tail; it is brown above and white below.
-White-tailed deer vary in size depending on the habitat in which they occur.
-Adult male deer in Florida average 115 pounds while the smaller females average 90 pounds.
-The Key deer subspecies (Odocoileus virginianus clavium) is notably smaller, averaging just 27 inches at the shoulders and weighing 80 pounds.
+The common name refers to the tail; it is black/brown above and white below.
+White-tailed deer vary in size depending on the habitat.
+Adult male deer in Florida average 115 pounds, but can reach 190 pounds or more in North Florida.
+The smaller females average 90 pounds with larger females weighing 120 pounds or more.
+The Key deer subspecies (Odocoileus virginianus clavium) is notably smaller, averaging just 27 inches at the shoulders and weighing as much as 80 pounds.

-Throughout most of the year it's easy to tell males from females on sight.
-The males, or bucks, have antlers; they grow a new set every year.
-Antler growth begins in the spring, and by the summer the antlers are covered with a velvety tissue that dries up and peels off.
+Throughout most of the year it's easy to tell males from females.
+The males, or bucks, have antlers, and they grow a new set every year.
+Antler growth generally begins in the spring and by the summer the antlers are covered with a velvety tissue that dries up and peels off.
 The buck rubs the antlers against trees, which eventually removes the remaining velvet, leaving the antlers hard and smooth.
-Antlers are shed in late winter or early spring.
+Antlers are important features during the animal’s breeding season when bucks will often fight to establish dominance.
+Antlers are shed in late winter or early spring after the breeding season ends.

-White-tailed deer (Odocoileus virginianus) can be found throughout Florida from the panhandle to the keys.
+White-tailed deer can be found throughout Florida from the panhandle to the keys.
+They prefer habitats with young, low-growing vegetation and edge, where the intersection of two different habitats allows deer to easily feed and avoid predators.

 Image Credit: Robert Vanderhoof